 You can’t leave Broken Beach without visiting Angel’s Billabong, a natural tide pool right on the edge of the ocean.
 The attraction is only a 5-minute walk from Broken Beach past the warungs on the right and through to the other side of the rocks.

 Also located on the west coast of Nusa Penida is the famous Kelingking Beach or otherwise known as ‘T-rex’ Beach for its dinosaur-shaped rock formation.
-If you love snorkeling, Crystal Beach will be the perfect spot for you.
+If you love snorkelling, Crystal Beach will be the perfect spot for you.

 Things to Bring with you to Broken Beach Nusa Penida